fabriziosalmi/phpapi/ncov2/README.md

 #### Get multiple data

-Iteration using OSX, bash and curl
+In the examples below you can find some iterations (I'm using bash and curl under OSX)

-- get historical data for a given country
+1. Get historical data for a given country

 ```
 for i in 02-19-2020 02-20-2020 02-21-2020 02-22-2020 02-23-2020 02-24-2020 02-25-2020 02-26-2020 02-27-2020 02-28-2020 02-29-2020 03-01-2020 03-02-2020 03-03-2020 03-04-2020 03-05-2020 03-06-2020 03-07-2020 03-08-2020 03-09-2020; do curl -X GET -H "Content-type: application/json" -H "Accept: application/json"  "https://phpapi.org/ncov2/api.php?date=$i&country=Italy"; echo ""; done